jroettenbacher/phd_base/docs/experiments.rst

 * ``IFS_namelist_jr_20220411_v17.nam``: for flight RF17 with Fu-IFS ice model using O1280 IFS data and varcloud retrieval for ciwc and re_ice input (input version v8)
 * ``IFS_namelist_jr_20220411_v18.nam``: for flight RF17 with Baran2016 ice model using IFS data from its original O1280 grid (input version v6)
 * ``IFS_namelist_jr_20220411_v19.nam``: for flight RF17 with Yi ice model using IFS data from its original O1280 grid (input version v6)
+* ``IFS_namelist_jr_20220411_v20.nam``: for flight RF17 with Baran2016 ice model using IFS data from its original O1280 grid and the varcloud retrieval for ciwc and re_ice input for the below cloud section (input version v7)

 |haloac3| **2022-04-12**